-Helplink has joined forces with the Gambling Awareness Trust to provide a national gambling addiction / gambling dependency counselling service that is available for free; 7 days a week and out-of-hours.
+Helplink has joined forces with the Gambling Awareness Trust to provide a national gambling addiction / gambling dependency counselling service that is available for free and out-of-hours.

-Appointments are available through online or phone counselling nationwide.
+Appointments are available through online or phone counselling nationwide with some face-to-face appointments available in Galway City.

 This service is for young people (16 to 18 years) and adults alike.
 However, Helplink must have written permission (by email) from the young person’s parent or guardian before the appointments can begin.